ia74/susdeck/README.md

 So far, Susdeck only officially supports iOS.

 ## How do I use Susdeck?
+Clone the repo, then change `Settings.js.default` to only have it's extension `.js`.
+Next, modify the settings however you want, you can add authentication, a password, and a message for when somebody tries to login to your Susdeck.
-Clone the repo, run `npm i` and then `node .`.
+Now, for the fun part.
+Run `npm i` and then `node .`.
 Now your computer is hosting a server on port 3000.
 Get any iOS device and go to `yourlocalip:3000` in Safari.
 Now, add the app to your home screen by pressing the share button.
 Next, open the app on your device.
 It will be full screen.
 **Susdeck is best viewed in landscape/horizontal mode.**
-There are preloaded keys, for example `Shooting` will press F24 - it is meant to be a keybind in a soundboard.
+There are preloaded keys, for example `Shooting` will press Alt+F24 - it is meant to be a keybind in a soundboard.

 ## How do I make my own sounds/macros?
 Susdeck processes keys at the front-end, and it uses robotjs to press them on your computer.